Trivago NV (TRVG) CEO Axel Hefer on Q1 2020 Results - Earnings Call Transcript

 Lloyd Walmsley

 I have two, if I can.
-First, just kind of going back to that CPA model shift.
-We've definitely heard OTAs are putting pressure throughout the marketing channel to shift to this model.
-And when -- our question for you is when you look at the rev shares OTAs are looking for, how do that compare to the effective take rates you've historically seen in the CPC model?
-The affiliate models have historically been much lower effective take rates, I think, than CPC model.
-So wondering how that's shaking out.
-And then secondly, going back to the comments on higher consolidation in the industry from larger players, you also mentioned structurally reduced spending SEM.
-Can you just talk about why you think SEM spend will be structurally lower?
-And then why you think the negative impact to your marketplace?
-Yes, you put it at 6 to 12 months, could it be longer?
+First, just kind of going back to that CPA model shift, we’ve definitely heard OTAs are putting pressure throughout the marketing channel to shift to this model, and our question for you is when you look at the rev shares OTAs are looking for, how does that compare to the effective take rates you've historically seen in the CPC model?
+The affiliate models have historically been much lower, effective take rates, I think, than CPC model, so wondering how that's shaking out.
+And then secondly, going back to the comments on higher consolidation in the industry from larger players, you also mentioned structurally reduced spending in SEM.
+Can you just talk about why you think SEM spend will be structurally lower, and then why you think the negative impact to your marketplace, yes you put it at 6 to 12 months, could it be longer?
 Anything you could share on these fronts would be helpful.

 Axel Hefer

 Absolutely.
-So on the CPA model, the way we are thinking about it is it's basically a service to our advertisers and a service that is necessary given that, as Matthias mentioned before, there is obviously very low-risk appetite after -- I mean, entering this crisis and a very substantial cash outflow by refunding cancellations and a lot of uncertainty.
+So on the CPA model, the way we are thinking about it is it's basically a service to our advertisers and a service that is necessary given that Matthias mentioned before there is obviously very low-risk appetite after -- I mean, entering this crisis and the very substantial cash outflow by refunding cancellations and a lot of uncertainty.
 Will there be a second wave?
 Would there be new cancellations, cancellation rates going up again, et cetera?
-So to offer a CPA allows us basically to reengage with many, many advertisers sooner rather than later, leveraging our superior data and visibility to really give them more confident and have them more active in the auction rather than less active.
+So, to offer a CPA allows us basically to reengage with many, many advertisers sooner rather than later, leveraging our superior data and visibility to really give them more comfort and have them more active in the auction rather than less active.

 The second question that you asked is, will the take rate be higher or lower than it has been before?
-I don't think that the first indications of take rates right now are really a good proxy for take rates in the future because we have the special situation and this high level of uncertainty.
+I don't think that the first indications of take rates right now are really a good proxy for take rates in the future because we have the special situation and there is this high level of uncertainty.
 We don't think that the CPA structurally has lower take rates than a CPC-based model.
-It's more a tool and a service that is in particular valuable for smaller advertisers that are having access to less data anyhow, and then the current situation, access to a lot less data and just benefit from us aggregating the data and then bidding on their behalf and also sharing the risk.
+It's more a tool and a service that is particularly valuable for smaller advertisers that are having access to less data anyhow, and then in the current situation access to a lot less data and just benefit from us aggregating the data and then bidding on their behalf and also sharing the risk.

 Matthias Tillmann

 Yes.
-And on your second question on dynamics in performance channels.
-I would mention that there are three key things that we take in consideration and why we believe that the auctions will be softer, at least in the short to medium term.
+And on your second question on dynamics in performance channels, I would mention that there are three key things that we take in consideration and why we believe that the auctions will be softer at least in the short to medium term.
 The first one, as we mentioned, consolidation.
-I mean it's clear, if there are fewer players actively participating, that has put pressure on the auction.
+I mean it's clear, if there are fewer players actively participating that has put pressure on the auction.
 The second one that I mentioned before as well, cancellation risk.
 I think there's awareness now in the market that there should be a risk premium for that.
 And at this point, we don't know, nobody knows if we see a second wave or not and what a click or referral you're buying is worth in the end.
 And then the third one is more specifically to us.
 That's our large-scale test that we mentioned already last time.

-So even before the crisis hit us, we started to bid down on performance channels to see how we can drive incrementality or how incremental that channel is for us.
+So even before the crisis hit us, we started to bid on performance channels to see how we can drive incrementality or how incremental that channel is for us.
 And we started that in February, but then had to pause earlier than anticipated due to the COVID-19 outbreak.
 But what I can share is that we got some early earnings -- learnings.
-And what I can tell you is that we got some indications that we might benefit from reducing our bids in performance channels.
-But obviously, we need to get more data, and we will continue with the test once volumes come back.
-Obviously, it's a special situation because now it's at 0, and it's like a reset.
-So we also need to see how the dynamic evolves when things come back.
-But then at the right point in time, we will certainly continue our test.
+And what I can tell you is that we got some indications that we might benefit from reducing our bids in performance channels, but obviously, we need to get more data, and we will continue with the test once volumes come back.
+Obviously, it's a special situation because now it's at zero, and it's like a reset.
+So we also need to see how the dynamic evolves when things come back, but then at the right point in time, we will certainly continue our test.

 Operator